recepilhanli/Dialog-System/README.md

 # Node-Based Dialog System for Unity

-This is a node-based dialog system built using the xNode framework for Unity.
+This is a node-based dialog system built using the <a href = "https://github.com/Siccity/xNode">xNode</a> framework for Unity.
 It allows for creating complex dialog trees in an intuitive and visual manner.

 ## Features